nuejs/www/blog/tailwind-vs-semantic-css/index.md

 # Tailwind **vs.** Semantic CSS
 [author]

-This study compares two websites with identical design: the commercial Spotlight template from developers of Tailwind vs the same site with semantic CSS:
+This study compares two websites with similar design: the commercial Spotlight template from developers of Tailwind vs the same site with semantic CSS:

 [.cols]
   [media]